human behavior and crisis management

 involve socializing or interacting with others.

-Compulsion - A sudden and irresistible force compelling a person to
+Compulsion - A sudden and irresistible force compelling a person to do some action.

-Conditions and Factors that surrounds and influences an individual
+Conditions and Factors that surround and influence an individual that can cause certain behavior patterns.

 1. Environment